 Back in December, I heard a great message about joy.
 I know God used this message because it’s been 5 months & I’m still meditating on joy in hard times.

-Back to finding joy and a side note: I have a FREE resource at the end to help you.
+Before I dive into finding joy, a side note: I have a FREE resource at the end to help you.
 For now, what are those 3 steps that give you & me true joy?

 Step 1: Finding Joy in God’s Presence